24 Top-Rated Tourist Attractions in Las Vegas, NV

 Mandalay Bay and the Shark Reef Aquarium

 Just over 100 sharks from 15 different species and more than 2,000 animals in all are on display.
-The Shark Tunnel is the most impressive feature.
+The Shark Tunnel is the most impressive feature but kids are also often impressed by the stingray touch tank.
 Accredited by the Association of Zoos and Aquariums, Shark Reef works with wildlife biologists to preserve endangered lake and marine populations as well as rehabilitate injured animals.

 Address: 3950 S Las Vegas Blvd, Las Vegas